 - Does the coop get too hot or cold?
 We have the coop in the shade, so in the hot Summer months, it keeps cool.
 During the winter, we keep a heat lamp inside for heat and light.
 It seems to work fine.

 - Where do the chickens roost?
 We have added some roosting bars inside our coop, as well as out in the chicken run.
 The chickens also seem to like to roost on the rafter beams.

 - Where do you put food and water?
 Our food and water is outside in the chicken run.
 We keep a water heater in our water dish so it doesn’t freeze in the winter.

-So many of you are building this chicken coop.
+So many of you are building this chicken coop!
+I can’t tell you how happy that makes my heart.
+When I designed this coop, I knew it would work for our little family, and I’m so glad it’s worked for so many of you guys too!
 I love to see pictures of your final product!
 If you build this coop, I would love to see photos- please email them to me: Nat@thecreativemom.com

 And I love this coop, which looks very similar to mine, but he added a door to keep the “bad guys” out at night.
 Awesome build by Brian.
-He also shared a youtube tour of the chicken coop, which you can see here: https://www.youtube.com/watch?v=7byMkqcINZA
+He also shared a youtube tour of the chicken coop, which you can see here.

 This cute blue coop was built by Mark.
 I love that he let his kids paint a rainbow on the nesting box.
-He added a few vent windows, which I think is a great idea!
-And that see-through roofing is a great idea!
-It would definitely help with the question some of you had about getting more lighting.
+He added a few vent windows, and a see-through roof.
+Great ideas!
+The windows and transparent roofing would definitely help with the question some of you had about getting more lighting.
+Awesome build, Mark.

 If you like this kind of project, you might also like my DIY Famhouse bench, which cost less than $20 in materials to build.
 Seriously, guys, I made this bench in just a couple hours, with ZERO help from my husband (or anyone else for that matter).
 It’s a quick and easy build to get you started following building plans and building things on your own!